Bethuel Muzeu

-Bethuel Muzeu (born 2 February 2000), also known as Muzeu Muzeu, is a Namibian footballer who plays for National First Division club Black Leopards and the Namibia national team.
+Bethuel Muzeu (born 2 February 2000), also known as Muzeu Muzeu, is a Namibian footballer who plays for South African Premiership club Sekhukhune United and the Namibia national team.

 Club career

 Muzeu represented his native Omaheke Region in the 2018 Namibian Newspaper Cup.
 By the 2021 Namibia Premier Football League season, he joined Tura Magic.
 As a member of Kasaona FA he was the top scorer of the 2022 Ramblers-Bank Windhoek U21 tournament staged at Ramblers Stadium in Windhoek.
 The team went on to win the inaugural tournament.

 In July 2022 Muzeu joined Black Leopards F.C. of the South African National First Division after impressing at the 2022 COSAFA Cup.
 The contract was for one season with an option for an additional season if the club earns promotion to the South African Premier Division.
 After playing in pre-season matches with the club, head coach Joel Masutha compared Muzeu to fellow-Namibian in South Africa Peter Shalulile.

 During the 2023–24 National First Division season, Muzeu finished tied for first in the league scoring race with seventeen goals.
 He shared the Golden Boot award with Prince Nxumalo of JDR Stars who also scored seventeen.
 Following the season, Black Leopards began shopping the striker to clubs in higher divisions for a reported transfer fee of R15 million.
 The club reportedly rejected an offer of R8 million earlier that season.

+In summer 2026, it was announced that Muzeu had signed for South African Premiership club Sekhukhune United for the 2026–27 season after Black Leopards were relegated to the SAFA Second Division.
+Following a delay because of dispute over a transfer fee and issues with his work visa, Muzeu was cleared to play for Sekhukhune United in mid August 2026.
+He scored his first league goals for the club on 12 September 2026 in a 1–1 draw with Stellenbosch.